Mojibaer/study-buddy/README.md

 ## Project

-Study Buddy is a web-based platform that enables students to upload, manage, and search their academic documents using three powerful methods:
+Study Buddy is a web application that enables students to upload, manage, and search their academic documents using three powerful methods:

 **Manual Browsing** - Traditional folder/category navigation